How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Unlike oily skin (which can make you look like you’ve been deep-frying your face), dewy skin has a uniform radiance that doesn’t feel like you could slip right off it.
 It’s the Goldilocks zone of skin—not too matte, not too shiny, just right.

-Why Dewy Skin Is More Than Just Looking Like a Glazed Donut
+Why How to Get Dewy Skin Is More Than Just Looking Like a Glazed Donut

 The pursuit of dewy skin isn’t just about aesthetics—though looking like a glazed donut (the good kind) is certainly a perk!
 When your skin has that coveted dewy appearance, it’s basically your face’s way of high-fiving you for treating it right.